cakephp/docs/en/development/sessions.rst

   built-in defaults.

 * ``Session.handler`` - Allows you to define a custom session handler.
 The core database and cache session handlers use this.
-This option replaces ``Session.save`` in previous versions.
 See below for additional information on Session handlers.

 * ``Session.ini`` - Allows you to set additional session ini settings for your config.
 This combined with ``Session.handler`` replace the custom session